01 Sep 2023

 Cells of our bodies are constantly dying and being replaced.
 Normally cells divide in a very controlled way.
 Cancer develops when there is a change in the DNA of cells.
 This can lead to abnormal blood cells developing, which can’t mature or function properly, divide too quickly or don’t die when they should do, leading to blood cancer.

 In most blood cancers, the normal blood cell development process is disrupted.
-Abnormal blood cells don’t function properly and can also prevent the important normal roles our blood plays, like fighting infections or preventing serious bleeding.
+Abnormal blood cells don’t function properly and can prevent the important normal roles our blood plays, like fighting infections or preventing serious bleeding.

 Who is affected by blood cancer?